meltyourface/blank/posts/Crollius/Crollian-Rites-A-Guide-to-Esoteric-Practices/index.md

 ### III.
 The Methodological Framework:

-Crollian rites follow a specific method that unfolds in distinct phases: preparation, invocation, integration, and closure.
+**Crollian rites follow a specific method that unfolds in distinct phases**: preparation, invocation, integration, and closure.
 Each phase serves a unique purpose in the overall ritual practice, with the aim of creating a bridge between the practitioner and the forces they seek to commune with.
 It's in the careful execution of these phases that the ultimate spiritual connection is forged.

 ### IV.
 Crollian Tools and Techniques: